backstage/backstage/.changeset/twenty-suns-breathe.md

 '@backstage/plugin-scaffolder-react': minor
 ---

-`scaffolder/next`: provide a `ScaffolderField` component which is meant to replace some of the `FormControl` components from mui allowing for easier to write `FieldExtensions`
+`scaffolder/next`: provide a `ScaffolderField` component which is meant to replace some of the `FormControl` components from MUI, making it easier to write `FieldExtensions`.